What to Expect at Your College Orientation

 Guided Tours

-A tour around campus is also a common activity during orientations.
+A tour around campus is also a common activity.
 During a tour, you’ll get a sense of how long it takes to get to class from your dorm, where the nearest supermarket and pharmacies are, and where you can exchange or withdraw money.
 You can even find the closest recreation and wellness centers in the area, including university health and wellness facilities.

 Support Services

-Orientation covers many facets of US university life: Student advisors may brief you on the university general code of conduct and other regulations and policies, too.
+Many facets of US university life will be covered: Student advisors may brief you on the university general code of conduct and other regulations and policies, too.
 You may also be offered support to set up a bank account, get a mobile phone connection if needed, and purchase new supplies for your dorm.

-In addition to your orientation, remember that Shorelight advisors are always here to help, whenever you need assistance.
-While orientations are structured to help you learn everything you need to begin your university life, you can also prepare for your orientation ahead of time.
+Remember that Shorelight advisors are always here to help, whenever you need assistance.
+While activities are structured to help you learn everything you need to begin your university life, you can also prepare ahead of time.

 How Do You Prepare for Orientation?

 Some universities may share catalogs and paperwork via mail, email, or an online student portal.
-Take some time to read through any documentation you receive, as these may include a schedule of your orientation, what you need to bring, and other key details.
+Take some time to read through any documentation you receive, as these may include a schedule, what you need to bring, and other key details.
 If you have not received anything to refer to, reach out to your advisor for the latest guidance and resources.

-Additionally, it’s a good idea to find out whether you need to take your placement tests before or after orientation.
-If you need assistance, reach out to orientation personnel for specifics.
+Additionally, it’s a good idea to find out whether you need to take your placement tests before or after you arrive on campus.
+If you need assistance, reach out to university staff for specifics.

-Orientations can take a full day and can involve a lot of information, so it can be helpful to prepare for it in advance to make your learning experience easier.
+Activities can take a full day (or longer) and cover a lot of information, so it can be helpful to prepare in advance to make your learning experience easier.

 Get a Good Night’s Rest

-Being well-rested is important so you can be alert and focused for your orientation.
-There will be a lot of back-to-back activities, tours, and other instructional sessions that you need to pay attention to and remember, so getting a good night’s rest helps you feel refreshed and ready to tackle orientation day.
+Being well-rested is important so you can be alert and focused.
+There will be a lot of back-to-back activities, tours, and other instructional sessions that you need to pay attention to and remember, so getting a good night’s rest helps you feel refreshed and ready.

 Ensure You Have All Required Documents

-Your college may have provided a checklist of documents to complete and bring to orientation, such as immunization records, registration for placement tests, roommate surveys, visa documents, and more.
+Your college may have provided a checklist of documents to complete and bring with you, such as immunization records, registration for placement tests, roommate surveys, visa documents, and more.
 Make sure that you have all required documents prepared and ready so you can avoid any last-minute registration delays once you arrive.

 Relax!

 Last but not least – have fun!
-While orientation is an opportunity to learn about your new home for the next few years, it is also important to have a good time.
 Savor every moment: enjoy the activities, make friends with your fellow students, and embrace your new adventure.

 Tips for a Successful Orientation